-The Appeals Committee may confirm, reverse, vary or modify the findings or decisions of a Tournament Director, and remove, increase or vary any penalty which may have been imposed, or substitute a different class of penalty or an adjusted score.
+The Appeals Committee may confirm, reverse, vary or modify the findings or decisions of a Tournament Director (except as provided in Law 93 B 3), and remove, increase or vary any penalty which may have been imposed, or substitute a different class of penalty or an adjusted score.

 On an investigation made for reasons other than an appeal the Appeals Committee may impose such penalty on any party or direct that such an adjusted score be entered for any boards as it shall deem proper.

 In any case, whether on an appeal or otherwise, where circumstances are considered by the Committee to justify or require it, the Appeals Committee may recommend to the EBL Executive Committee (represented by its present members) to suspend a player or players for one or more sessions or for the remainder of the current Championships or disqualify a team.
-This rule does not in any way affect the power of suspension given to a Tournament Director under the Laws.
+This rule does not in any way affect the power of suspension given to the Chief Tournament Director under the Laws.